A kinetic approach to consensus-based segmentation of biomedical images: Introduction

 In this work, following the approach introduced in the recent work~\cite{herty2020mean} for clustering problems, we adopt a mathematical strategy to image segmentation that is based on consensus dynamics of large systems of agents.
 In this direction, we adopt a kinetic-type approach by rewriting generalized Hegselmann-Krause (HK) microscopic consensus models in terms of a binary scheme.
 The evolutions of aggregate quantities are then obtained through a Boltzmann-type model whose steady state can be approximated by means of a quasi-invariant approach \cite{pareschi2013interacting}.
 Indeed, in the mentioned scaling, a reduced complexity Fokker-Planck model corresponds, in the zero-diffusion limit, to the mean-field model defined in \cite{herty2020mean}.
 Suitable steady state preserving numerical methods can be applied to verify the consistency of the approach.

-Specifically, we identify each pixel with a particle characterized by a time-dependent position vector and a static feature that describes an intrinsic property of the particle, i.e. the gray level of the pixel.
+Following the approach in \cite{herty2020mean}, each pixel is represented by a particle characterized by a time-dependent position vector and a static feature that describes an intrinsic property of the particle, i.e. the gray level of the pixel.
 Particles interact with each other until they reach the equilibrium state in which they group into a finite number of clusters.
 Hence, a segmentation mask is generated by assigning the mean of their gray levels to each cluster of particles and by applying a binary threshold.
 The two main advantages of this segmentation system compared to other standard clustering techniques such as the k–means method, are that the clustering process also takes into account the gray level of the pixels and not just their reciprocal positions and it is not necessary to select in advance the final number of the clusters.

-In this context, the purpose of this work is to extend the clustering model proposed in~\cite{herty2020mean} to solve image segmentation problems, in order to apply it to the biomedical imaging area.
+In the following, we apply a particle-based clustering method to biomedical image segmentation problems.
 In particular, we will incorporate in the model a non-constant diffusion term which depends on the gray level of the pixel which consent to quantify aleatoric uncertainties in the segmentation pipeline.
+The aleatoric uncertainties derive from image acquisition processes and can affect the quality of the considered image.

-The Boltzmann-type formulation of the problem allows to apply a direct Monte Carlo method to simulate the binary collision dynamics with a computational cost directly proportional to the number of particles $N$ of the system, following the approach described in~\cite{pareschi2013interacting}.
+The Boltzmann-type formulation of the problem allows to apply a direct Monte Carlo method to simulate the binary collision dynamics with a computational cost directly proportional to the number of particles $N$ of the system, as described in~\cite{pareschi2013interacting}.
 The computational efficiency is important for parameter identification purposes since the segmentation masks to optimize corresponds to the large time distribution of the system.
 Applications to biomedical images will be presented to test the performance of the proposed method.